Following the earlier article about appropriate oils for the pubic area, I received an email asking about other neglected body parts too.

 Step 2 – Moisture, Moisture, Moisture

-After you start using the exfoliating scrub, you want to focus on moisturizing the area afterwards for up to 4 weeks before moving onto the butter recommended in step 3.
-I use oils exclusively for this after a shower.
-You will need hemp seed oil, almond oil, sea buckthorn oil and an amber coloured dropper bottle.
+After you start using the exfoliating scrub, you want to focus on moisturizing the area afterward for up to 4 weeks before moving onto the butter recommended in the maintenance step.

 Step 3 – Maintain the Areas

-- Add in 1 tablespoon of almond oil, grapeseed oil and avocado oil.
-Whip again.
+- Add the sweet almond oil, grapeseed oil, and avocado oil.
+Whisk again.

-- Add in 2 teaspoons of tamanu oil, watermelon oil & vitamin E oil.
-Whip some more.
+- Add the tamanu oil, watermelon oil, and vitamin E oil.
+Whisk some more.

-- Add 5 drops of tea tree essential oil & ylang ylang essential oil.
-Whip or whish for up to 5 minutes or until it’s soft, creamy and well blended.
+- Add the tea tree essential oil and ylang-ylang essential oil.
+Whisk until it’s soft, creamy and well blended.